-Our Board of Directors has seven members, two of whom are employees (Robert F. Greenhill and Scott L. Bok) and five of whom are independent (Robert T. Blakely, John C. Danforth, Steven F. Goldstone, Stephen L. Key and Karen P. Robards).
-John C. Danforth has elected to retire from our Board of Directors effective as of March 1, 2014.
-Accordingly, as of that date, the number of directors serving on our Board of Directors will be reduced from seven to six.
+Our Board of Directors has six members, two of whom are employees (Robert F. Greenhill and Scott L. Bok) and four of whom are independent (Robert T. Blakely, Steven F. Goldstone, Stephen L. Key and Karen P. Robards).
 A brief biography of each of Messrs.
-Greenhill, Blakely, Danforth, Goldstone and Key and Ms.Robards is set forth below.
+Greenhill, Blakely, Goldstone and Key and Ms.Robards is set forth below.

-Robert F. Greenhill, 77, our founder, has served as our Chairman since the time of our founding in 1996, served as Chief Executive Officer from 1996 until October 2007 and was a member of our Management Committee from its formation in January 2004 until October 2007.
+Robert F. Greenhill, 78, our founder, has served as our Chairman since the time of our founding in 1996 and served as our Chief Executive Officer between 1996 and October 2007.
+Mr. Greenhill was a member of our Management Committee since its formation in January 2004 until October 2007.
 In addition, Mr. Greenhill has been a director of Greenhill & Co., Inc. since its incorporation in March 2004.
 Prior to founding and becoming Chairman of Greenhill, Mr. Greenhill was Chairman and Chief Executive Officer of Smith Barney Inc. and a member of the board of directors of the predecessor to the present Travelers Corporation (the parent of Smith Barney) from June 1993 to January 1996.
-From January 1991 to June 1993, Mr. Greenhill was President of, and from January 1989 to January 1991, Mr. Greenhill was a Vice Chairman of, Morgan Stanley Group, Inc. Mr. Greenhill joined Morgan Stanley in 1962 and became a partner in 1970.
+From January 1991 to June 1993, Mr. Greenhill was president of, and from January 1989 to January 1991, Mr. Greenhill was a vice chairman of, Morgan Stanley Group, Inc. Mr. Greenhill joined Morgan Stanley in 1962 and became a partner in 1970.
 In 1972, Mr. Greenhill directed Morgan Stanley's newly-formed mergers and acquisitions department.
 In 1980, Mr. Greenhill was named director of Morgan Stanley's investment banking division, with responsibility for domestic and international corporate finance, mergers and acquisitions, merchant banking, capital markets services and real estate.
 Also in 1980, Mr. Greenhill became a member of Morgan Stanley's management committee.

-Robert Blakely, 72, has served on our Board of Directors since April 2009.
+Robert T. Blakely, 73, has served on our Board of Directors since April 2009.
 Since 2008, Mr. Blakely has served as the President of Performance Enhancement Group, a position he previously held from 2002 to 2003.
-From February 2006 to January 2008, Mr. Blakely served as Executive Vice President of Fannie Mae and from February 2006 to August 2007, as its Chief Financial Officer.
-From 2003 to 2006, Mr. Blakely served as Executive Vice President and Chief Financial Officer of MCI.
-Mr. Blakely is a member of the board of directors of Westlake Chemical Corporation, Natural Resource Partners L.P. and Ally Financial Inc. (formerly GMAC Inc.).
+From February 2006 to January 2008, Mr. Blakely served as Executive Vice President of Fannie Mae and from February 2006 to August 2007 as its Chief Financial Officer.
+From 2003 to 2006, Mr. Blakely served as Executive Vice President and Chief Financial Officer of Lyondell Chemical.
+From 1981 to 1999 he served as Executive Vice President and Chief Financial Officer of Tenneco, Inc. From 1971 to 1981, Mr. Blakely was with Morgan Stanley.
+Mr. Blakely is a member of the board of directors of Westlake Chemical Corporation, Natural Resource Partners L.P. and Ally Financial Inc.